In the guide

 - list of feed materials in descending order by weight based on the moisture content under the heading 'Composition'

 - for pet animals, the specific name of a feed material may be replaced by the category name.
-A list of categories has been established by the European Commission (see pet food code of good labelling practice link below)
+A list of categories has been established by the European Commission (see the links to the codes of good labelling practice below)

 - if special emphasis is placed on a feed material on the labelling (for example, by words, pictures or graphics) then the name and percentage weight must be indicated